comunica/Article-ISWC2023-SolidQuery/content/solid.md

 whereas the underlying query engine can be updated to improve the result set.

 The [Solid protocol](cite:cites spec:solidprotocol) only establishes a minimal set of ground-rules to make data vaults and applications interoperable.
-Below, we list additional requirements that query agents need <span class="rephrase" data-author="RV">for enabling query execution over data vaults</span>.
+Below, we list additional query agent requirements for enabling query-driven Solid applications over data vaults with a sufficient level of [user-perceived performance](cite:cites uiresponsetime).
-<span class="comment" data-author="RV">Well, query processing is always <em>possible</em>.
-Maybe just not with great results.
-What do you mean exactly></span>

 1. **Mapping query to a sequence of HTTP requests**:
 Convert a query into a sequence of HTTP requests across data vaults.